 “I’m a new client of Charles, and I now understand why everyone lights up when they speak his name.
 This man genuinely cares, and he truly knows what he’s doing.
 I felt safe, heard, and empowered.”

-Misdemeanors are less serious than felonies but still carry significant penalties, including up to 12 months in jail, fines, community service, and probation.
-Common misdemeanor charges include petty theft, simple assault, DUI, and disorderly conduct.
+Misdemeanors are less severe but still carry serious consequences.
+Penalties can include up to 12 months in jail, fines, probation, or community service.
+Common misdemeanor charges include DUI, petty theft, simple assault, and disorderly conduct.
+Even a misdemeanor can impact your job, housing, or professional licenses.
+Our Virginia misdemeanor defense attorneys focus on negotiating reduced charges, alternative sentencing, or dismissals when possible.

 At Inch Law, our criminal defense lawyer team defends clients against a broad range of felony and misdemeanor charges, including:

-We understand how overwhelming these accusations can be, and we focus on achieving the best possible outcome for each client.
+We know how overwhelming these accusations can feel, and our goal is to achieve the best outcome for each client.

 Yes.
 Even misdemeanors can result in jail time, fines, probation, and a criminal record that impacts your future opportunities.
 A misdemeanor defense attorney can help you navigate the charges, negotiate alternatives, and protect your rights.